 So what is a reasonable valuation for a company like NewCo?
 My advice for early-stage companies like this one is to target their valuation somewhere between $1.5M and $5M, justified from the elements above.
 A lower number suggests that the founders are giving away the company, while a much higher number may suggest hubris or lack of reality on the part of the owners.

-Of course, we have all read about the “new” company with $100M valuation, but I haven’t met one yet.
+Of course, we have all read about the “new” company with a $100M valuation, but I haven’t met one yet.

 Related Services: Company Valuation Consulting.